 Ghee Soap Inspired by India

-I have wanted to make soap from ghee for quite a while but didn't know what the SAP value was, until it was pointed out ghee is listed in soap calc.
-I also wanted to do something a bit different and drawing on the ghee, make this a bit more Indian themed.
+I have wanted to make ghee soap for a while now and I also wanted to do something a bit different, and drawing on the ghee, make this a bit more Indian themed.
 Ghee is traditionally used in Indian cooking and adds great flavour to food.
+I have heard that it also makes for a creamy, moisturising bar of soap.

 Luckily my local Indian cash and carry has many fantastic herbs and spices that I could choose from and they also carry ghee.
 What is ghee?
 In short it is clarified butter made from buffalo or cow.
 Clarified butter is 'milk fat rendered from butter to separate the milk solids and water from the butterfat.
 Typically, it is produced by melting butter and allowing the components to separate by density.'
 (Wiki) It is in no way suitable if you are a vegan or if you have a problem using milk in natural cosmetic products.